lingeringcode/lingeringcode.github.com/_posts/2013-02-14-classical-rhetoric-notes-2142013.md

 *Peitho* = persuasion, also venerated as a god, to be in a state of belief;

 *Pistis* (proof, things worthy of belief)

+## Rhetorike and Tekhne
+S's def of rhetoric at 463a-f
+S on rhetoric's status as "tekhne (465a): it cannot give an account Polus def at 448c
+S at 462b-c denies rhetoric is an art
+S's def of tekhne at 501a: it examines the nature of him of whom it takes care and the cause of the things that it does, and it has a reasoned account to give of each of these things [as medicine does].
+Other activities are shams, aim for and are satisfied merely with what "usually works"
+Late in the dialogue: 503a f., 504d-e: The admission or suggestion of an "ideal rhetoric" or "artful & good rhetor"

 ## Other terms
 *ochlos* (a mob)